WyattRuttle/OpenSourceThinClient/index.md

 ## Welcome to OpenSourceThinClient

 OpenSourceThinClient is a boot image which allows low-end PCs to be used as a thin-client to login to remote computers.
 The project is a modified version of Xubuntu Core that starts up into a simple menu for RDP and SSH services.
-The OS is as lightweight as possible so that it can be run on low requirements using a USB with persistent storage.
+The OS is as lightweight as possible so that it can be run using a USB with persistent storage.

 # How did we create the OS?
 The OS is a traditional Kiosk setup that boots into a custom YAD script.
 Here are the steps in order: